 - Make sure you are in Advanced Mode, then highlight Upper Range on the Sonar X-PressTM Menu. - 2.
 Use the LEFT or RIGHT 4-WAY Cursor Control keys to increase or decrease the Upper Range setting.
-(0 to 2490 feet for 937c DF Combo and 931c DF models, 0 to 990 feet for 937c Combo and 931c models, or 0 to 758 meters for 937c DF Combo and 931c DF models or 0 to 301 meters for 937c Combo and 931c models [International models only], Default = 0)
+(0 to 2990 feet, 3 to 927 meters [International Models Only], Default = 0).

-[⊋Lower Range Auto
+[∲Lower Range Auto

-LOWER RANGE
+Auto LOWER RANGE

+Auto 930

-Auto 930 Lower Range sets the deepest depth range that will be displayed.
+Lower Range sets the deepest depth range that

+will be displayed.
 Automatic is the default setting.
 When in automatic mode, the lower range will be adjusted by the unit to follow the bottom.
 Selecting a specific setting locks the depth range into Manual mode.
 Use both Upper and Lower Range together to view a specific depth range manually when looking for fish or bottom structure.
-If will be displayed in the lower right corner of the screen when you start manually adjusting the Lower Range to indicate that you are in Manual mode.
+Will be displayed in the lower right corner of the screen when you start manually adjusting the Lower Range to indicate that you are in Manual mode.